-COMMUNICATION

-PROFESSIONALISM

-MANAGEMENT AND LEADERSHIP SKILLS
+COMMUNICATION PROFESSIONALISM MANAGEMENT AND LEADERSHIP SKILLS myIDP

+RESPONSIBLE CONDUCT OF RESEARCH

+CAREER PLANNING

+DIRECTOR'S REVIEW

-RESPONSIBLE CONDUCT OF RESEARCH CAREER PLANNING DIRECTOR'S REVIEW Review the skills assessment (part 1) and plans for the year (part 2).
-Evalu late if the assessment and plans are realistic and work with the student to modify them if needed.
-Cover the follower wing questions with the student and add a check mark to indicate that they were discussed - do not provide wri tten answers.
-NA/legat de concentrare le critte the concentrare concentrate of What do you struggle with the most in your studies?What do you struggle with the most in your research? pot what can I do to holp?
-Are your meetings with your dissertation chair/committee effective?
-If r Is there something you need that you are not getting? iot, what can i do to heip? □ What help do you need to achieve your goals for the coming year?
-Virial fielp do you fleed to achieve your goals for the confining year?
+Review the skills assessment (part 1) and plans for the year (part 2).
+Evaluate if the assessment and plans are realistic and work with the student to modify them if needed.
+Cover the following questions with the student and add a check mark to indicate that they were discussed - do not provide written answers.

+- What do you struggle with the most in your studies? - □ What do you struggle with the most in your research? - Are your meetings with your dissertation chair/committee effective?
+If not, what can I do to help? - □ Is there something you need that you are not getting? - □ What help do you need to achieve your goals for the coming year?

 Signature of Student: Date: Signature of Director: Date: